Deportation of Kilmar Abrego Garcia: Members of Congress

 Republican congressman Jason Smith toured CECOT, as did Republican Congressman Riley Moore, who was photographed giving a double thumbs-up in front of a cell of prisoners.
 When asked about the issue at a town hall with constituents on April 15, Republican senator Chuck Grassley said:

 Well, it's not a question of the president following the court order.
 It's a question of is the president of El Salvador going to do what our Supreme Court wants done?
 And obviously our Supreme Court doesn't have any control over him, and he says he's not going to return him.
 So if there's a constitutional crisis, it's not being caused by President Trump, it's being caused by the president of El Salvador. [...]
 I would expect our president to act in good faith, and I think our president will do that, of making those requests of the president of El Salvador, but whether or not, but how the president of El Salvador responds would be up to that president of El Salvador.

 Republican House Majority Whip Tom Emmer said in an interview that Abrego Garcia did have due process, in the form of the asylum hearing where his application was rejected.
-Pressed on the 2019 hearing that granted Abrego Garcia the ability to stay in the US, and his protection order not to be deported specifically to El Salvador, Emmer dodged.
+Pressed on the 2019 hearing that granted Abrego Garcia the ability to stay in the U.S., and his protection order not to be deported specifically to El Salvador, Emmer dodged.
 He disclaimed US responsibility for "a citizen of El Salvador who is now in El Salvador".

 Republican senator John Kennedy of Louisiana said, "The administration won't admit it.
 But this was a screw-up".

 State officials

 Democratic governor of Illinois JB Pritzker took steps to have his state boycott El Salvador over Abrego Garcia's imprisonment, directing various Illinois pension funds to review whether they have investments in companies based in the country, and the Department of Central Management Services to review whether the state has granted procurement contracts to companies based in or controlled by El Salvador.
-He declared that due process was guaranteed in the US Constitution, and Trump's eroding of fundamental Constitutional rights had to be fought to restore the balance of power.
+He declared that due process was guaranteed by the U.S. Constitution, and Trump's eroding of fundamental constitutional rights had to be fought to restore the balance of power.
 In response to Trump's remarks to President Bukele that "Home-growns are next" and that Bukele needed to build more prisons, Pritzker warned that "if they get away with it now, they'll do it to anyone."

 Democratic governor of Maryland Wes Moore condemned the deportation on the grounds of inadequate due process.